Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 <img width="586" alt="OpenAthena for Android triggers a waypoint to show in Android Team Awarness Kit at the calculated location" src="./assets/ATAK_OpenAthena_CoT_Demo_landscape.png">

-# License

-Copyright (C) 2024 Theta Informatics LLC

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

-# Troubleshooting Manual

 ## Preface

 OpenAthena for Android is designed to be usable by operators without the need for explicit technical training.
 A downside of this however is that fail conditions of the software can occur without the user having technical insight into why.